 A healthy gut for a healthy brain.
 The sugar content in alcohol can trigger anxiety and stress levels, and cause brain fog and fatigue.
 Stick to low-sugar spirits like tequila, scotch and vodka with non-sugary mixers like soda water and lemon or lime.
 Steer clear of beer and mixed drinks like margaritas and pina coladas.
 Plus, a little fructose from fruit helps to speed up alcohol detoxification, so eating grapes or melon late at night may help you to wake up feeling fresher.

 Detox.
-When 2021 rolls around, give your body a week or two to reboot.
+When New Year rolls around, give your body a week or two to reboot.
 With the indulgent season behind us, cut out sugar, white food, fried food, and go easy on the proteins.
 Instead, up your intake of vegetables, whole grains, and water.

 Superheroes.
-We understand perfection is important to you, but try to make peace with the fact that not everything will go to plan in the days ahead.
+We understand perfection is important to you, but try to make peace with the fact that not everything will go to plan in the festive period.
 Surrender to the fact that you simply can’t control everything.
-Because if there’s one thing you can be certain of amid all this uncertainty: ‘good enough’ is ‘more than good enough’.
+Sometimes, ‘good enough’ is enough.

 We hope these stress-busting strategies go a long way to help you make the most of the days ahead.
 Please share them with your colleagues, because wellness is the best gift, now and always.